CHAPTER 10-1

 10-1-4 General Taxing Powers of the Tax Commission.

-The Tax Commission shall generally be charged with the implementation, administration and enforcement of all the tribal tax laws.
-Incidental to the administration or enforcement of the tribal tax laws, the Tax Commission shall have the power to:
+The Tax Commission shall generally be charged with the implementation, administration and enforcement of Title 10.
+Incidental to the administration or enforcement of Title 10, the Tax Commission shall have the power to:

-(A) Assess, estimate, file liens, collect, and issue receipts for such taxes as are imposed by law and to bring actions on behalf of the Nation in the Tribal Court for the collection of tribal taxes, penalties and interest, and the enforcement of the tribal tax laws.
-All such actions shall be styled: Prairie Band Potawatomi Nation vs. ____________;
+(A) Assess, estimate, file liens, collect, issue receipts, and require reporting of taxes imposed by law and to bring actions on behalf of the Nation in the District Court for the collection of tribal taxes, penalties and interest, and the enforcement of Title 10.
+Any notice of assessment or estimate shall be presumed correct.
+The taxpayer shall have the burden of rebutting the presumption through the submission of evidence.
+All such court actions shall be styled: Prairie Band Potawatomi Nation vs. ______________.

-(B) Administer oaths, conduct hearings, and, by subpoena to compel the attendance of witnesses and the production of any books, records, and papers of any taxpayer relating to the enforcement of the tribal tax laws;
+(B) Administer oaths, conduct hearings, and, by subpoena to compel the attendance of witnesses and the production of any books, records, and papers of any taxpayer relating to the enforcement of Title 10;

-(D) Examine, under oath, either orally or in writing any taxpayer or any agent, officer, or employee of any taxpayer, or any other witness in respect to any matter relative to the tribal tax laws;
+(D) Examine, under oath, either orally or in writing any taxpayer or any agent, officer, or employee of any taxpayer, or any other witness in respect to any matter relative to Title 10;

-(E) Exercise all other authority delegated or conferred upon it by law, or as may be reasonably necessary in the administration or enforcement of any tribal tax laws;
+(E) Exercise all other authority delegated or conferred upon it by law, or as may be reasonably necessary in the administration or enforcement of Title 10;

 10-1-5 Rulemaking Authority.

-(A) The Tax Commission shall prescribe, promulgate, and enforce written rules and regulations not inconsistent with this title to provide for its internal operational procedures; and shall have the authority to interpret or apply any tribal tax laws as may be necessary to ascertain or compute the tax owing by any taxpayer, or for the filing of any reports or returns required by any tribal tax laws, or as shall be reasonably necessary for the efficient performance of its duties, or as may be required or permitted by law.
+(A) The Tax Commission shall prescribe, promulgate, and enforce written rules and regulations not inconsistent with this Title 10 to provide for its internal operational procedures; and shall have the authority to interpret or apply Title 10 as may be necessary to ascertain or compute the tax owing by any taxpayer, or for the filing of any reports or returns required under Title 10, or as shall be reasonably necessary for the efficient performance of its duties, or as may be required or permitted by law.

 (B) No rule or regulation of the Tax Commission shall be of any force or effect until and unless a certified copy of said rule or regulation bearing the signatures of the Tax Commission and the official seal of the Tax Commission shall have been approved by Tribal Council and filed for record in the office of the Tribal Council Secretary.

-(C) The Tribal Court shall take judicial notice of all rules of the Tax Commission promulgated pursuant to this title.
+(C) The District Court shall take judicial notice of all rules of the Tax Commission promulgated pursuant to this title.

 10-1-6 Forms.

-The Tax Commission may prepare and make available to the public such standard forms as are or may be necessary to carry out its functions and which are not otherwise provided for by this title.
+The Tax Commission may prepare and make available to the public such standard forms as are or may be necessary to carry out its functions and which are not otherwise provided for by this Title 10.

 10-1-7 Tax Stamps and Licenses.

-(A) The Tax Commission shall provide for the form, size, color, and identifying characteristics of all licenses, permits, tax stamps, tags, receipts, or other documents or things evidencing receipt of any license or payment of any tax or fee administered by the Tax Commission or otherwise showing compliance with the tax laws of the Prairie Band Potawatomi Nation.
+(A) The Tax Commission shall provide for the form, size, color, and identifying characteristics of all licenses, permits, tax stamps, tags, receipts, or other documents or things evidencing receipt of any license or payment of any tax or fee administered by the Tax Commission or otherwise showing compliance with Title 10.

 (B) Such instruments shall contain at least the following information: